bronnie313/omdb/README.md

 # 📖 OMDBID Movies <a name="about-project"></a>

 OMDB movies is a React web application project which allows users to browse and search for movies.
-It is powered by an OMDBI movies API that provides data and it contains a search bar to search for a desired movie.
+It is powered by an OMDBI movies API that provides data and It contains a search bar to search for a desired movie.

 ## ScreenShots